Management Policy Corporate Governance

 3.In the past five years, the Outside Director has not been the spouse or a relative within the second degree of kinship of a person who has been an executive director, a corporate officer or an executive at the level of department head or higher.

-Evaluation of effectiveness of the Board of Directors
+Effectiveness Evaluation for the Board of Directors

 To ensure that the Board of Directors properly carries out its roles and responsibilities, every year we conduct an effectiveness evaluation aimed at identifying issues and areas for improvement of the Board of Directors and at enhancing its effectiveness.